SMH America

 Over the weekend, tens of thousands of deceased fish washed ashore along the Texas Gulf Coast, creating a shoreline littered with decaying carcasses and prompting local authorities to advise against visitation.

-Tens of Thousands of Dead Fish wash up on a Texas Beach due to Low Oxygen Levels
+Tens of Thousands of Dead Fish wash up on a Texas Beach due to Low Oxygen Levels.

 On Friday, waves from the Gulf of Mexico carried in vast numbers of dead fish, creating a grim spectacle in Brazoria County, located over 40 miles south of Houston, according to officials at Quintana Beach County Park.